Dog Damage to Your Lawn

 A dog may be man’s best friend, but it certainly isn’t a lawn’s best friend.
-No matter the condition of your lawn, if you have a dog you’ll notice that your two friends don’t get along at some points.
+No matter the condition of your lawn, if you have a dog you’ll notice that they don’t always get along.
 This is most noticeable the larger your dog is, the smaller your lawn is, and the more habitual your dog is about its activity in your lawn.
 Even if you love your lawn enough to give it a great lawn care program, if you have dogs damaging your lawn, it will be frustrating to keep it looking great.

 Dogs will often damage lawns by repeating traffic patterns in a lawn.
-Maybe pedestrians and vehicles drive them nuts and they like to run along the same path to bark and chase them.
+For some dogs, pedestrians and vehicles drive them nuts!
+Because of this, they run along the same path to bark and chase them.
 The bigger your dogs are and the more often they run on a regular path, the sooner you’ll notice wear problems on the turf.
-It can also be very frustrating to get these areas reestablished with new seed as the dogs will trample the young seedlings to death.
+It can also be very frustrating to get these areas reestablished with new seed; the dogs will trample the young seedlings to death.

-Fixing Dog Urine Areas: You may be tempted to buy the latest and greatest cure, but these have been met with limited success.
+You may be tempted to buy the latest and greatest cure, but these have been met with limited success.
 Some property owners apply gypsum to a lawn as it is advertised to neutralize the pH of the dog urine.
 However, it won’t neutralize excess nitrogen in the soil.
-Gypsum will improve soil drainage slightly, so that may provide some very minimal help as it will encourage the contaminating elements to leach down past the roots of the grass plants.
-There are also all sorts of miracle remedies and dietary changes on the market but none have been proven to make a significant improvement in the urine issue.
+Gypsum will improve soil drainage slightly, so that may provide some very minimal help.
+It may encourage the contaminating elements to leach down past the roots of the grass plants.
+There are also all sorts of miracle remedies and dietary changes on the market.
+Unfortunately, none have been proven to make a significant improvement in the urine issue.
 Please make sure you consult with your veterinarian before changing your pet’s diet or giving them these supplements.

 The only successful way to limit dog urine damage on a lawn is to move it.
 You could try to move the concentration of the urine by immediately watering the areas.
 This may warrant watering each urination spot with several gallons of water.
 Most people don’t have the time or attention to monitor and address the issue like this.

 You could also move your dog’s favorite spots.
-If possible exclude them from these areas and rotate them around so they don’t cause damage to the same spots over and over.
+If possible exclude them from these areas and rotate them around.
+This practice helps you prevent damage to the same spots over and over.
 If you can train them to go to areas that are more obscure like behind a shed or the like then the damage can happen some area other than right off the edge of your patio or walkway.
 Most dogs will prefer to urinate in grass, but if you or a landscaper can create a mulched or pea gravel area and get them to relieve themselves there, this is a great solution as well.

 Repairing areas where dogs have urinated will be futile if you can’t keep your dogs off of those areas for several months.
 The soil will need to be removed down to a depth of approximately 6″-8″ and replaced with clean topsoil.
 Be sure to dig a larger area as some areas on the fringe may still have some contaminants.
 Seed these areas in the early fall and water them regularly for the first year to develop deep root growth.

 Again, if you can’t keep dogs off of these areas for several months, it will be futile to try to reseed them.
 The new seedlings will get trampled and ripped out and won’t stand a chance of maturing.
 The soil in these areas will be compacted.
 Aerating your lawn in these areas and/or topdressing them with new soil will be necessary to get new grass seedlings to grow into the soil.
-Some property owners have also opted for sod installation versus seeding in these areas and pinned the pieces into the soil to keep them from coming loose until their roots knitted into the soil.
+Some property owners have also opted for sod installation versus seeding in these areas.
+Pinning the pieces into the soil will keep them from coming loose until their roots have knitted into the soil.
 Sod isn’t a sure solution.
 It will stand up longer than seedlings, but it too will get worn if dogs continue to travel in the same paths.